Deadly Fringe unearths and nurtures brand-new work by First Nations artists.

 Each year the commissioned Deadly Fringe artists are supported by emerging First Nations producers.
 Alongside producing these works for the Festival, they facilitate Yarning Circles, do community outreach and engagement; creating safe, blak-only spaces for community to come together.
 The emerging First Nations producers are mentored by First Nations leaders in the industry.

-In 2021 Deadly Fringe is back with a huge program unearthing and nurturing emerging First Nations artists, supported by our Deadly Fringe Program Coordinators Kimberly Lovegrove and Digby Mercer working under the mentorship of Laila Thaker, Eugenia Flynn and Wesley Enoch.
+The 2021 Deadly Fringe program unearths and nurtures a suite of First Nations artists, supported by our Deadly Fringe Program Coordinators Kimberly Lovegrove and Digby Mercer working under the mentorship of Laila Thaker, Eugenia Flynn and Wesley Enoch.
+Following our digital Festival in 2021, some of these works are being presented in person throughout the year, and you’ll be able to catch some at the 2022 Festival.

 In 2020, Deadly Fringe became more important than ever and we directed much needed funding to keep First Nations artists doing what they do best.